 Map incompatible with Anaconda Python 3.6

 Due to optimizations in Anaconda Python 3.6, the Map profiling tool will not work with this version of Anaconda Python.
-We suggest instead our most recent module,
+We suggest instead our most default module,

-module load python/3.7-anaconda-2019.07.
+module load python.
 There are no problems with Anacaonda Python 3.7 (or other versions of Python 3).
 If you must use Python 3.6, we recommend that you try Intel Python.
 You can more information about Intel Python here.